 Lake Host Boat Inspection

 Our team, led by Frank Turner and Art Huggins, welcomes visitors to the Lake and inspects their boats, big and small, for any invasive species.
 Lake Hosts are paid an hourly fee and scheduling is flexible.
 Join the team and become part of the first line of defense against unwanted intruders.
 If you are interested in helping out, please complete the form below.

 Our team, managed by Val Starbuck, makes a monthly tour of the Lake, generally starting in May and concluding in October.
-After an initial couple of hours of training by NH DES to identify the bad actors that might have found their way into the water, you’ll be ready to set off with the group.
+After an initial 30 minute training to identify the bad actors that might have found their way into the water, you’ll be ready to set off with the group.
 If you are interested in helping out, please complete the form below.
 For training materials, see: Invasive Aquatic Animal Quick Look and Look Alike Aquatic Plants.

 319 Runoff Grants

 Our team, now organized by Bruce Soltys, works with individual homeowners, consultants, and Town and State officials to execute the terms of various grants.
 If you are interested in helping out, please complete the form below.

 Water Quality Testing

 Our team, with Chris Oot at the helm, samples water at various locations three times per year to record the changing (or not) makeup of the Lake’s chemistry.
 If you are interested in helping out, please complete the form below.
 For training materials, see: DES VLAP Fact Sheet, Guidance for Volunteers and video., and Spofford Lake Association page on Lake Water Quality Monitoring.